gnulinuxindia/site/README.md

 # GNU LINUX INDIA WEBSITE

+Welcome to the "GLI", as we endeavor to bring you a new and improved version of our community's activities in the past.

+Since some time we have been feeling that things could be better, so we decided to move to GitHub, which has proven itself to be familiar to more people, and worthy of higher value in employment options.

+Our plans for the year involve multiple tasks, including weekly/monthly contests, group projects, self-hosting (if funding is found), talks, webinars, meetups, etc. We aim to make the community more active, engaging, and beneficial for our members in terms of job opportunities, growth, and learning.

+Thank you all for being part of GLI, we are excited about this new chapter!
+Let's work together to achieve success and inspire others with our knowledge.

 ---

-This is the repository for the official website of GNU Linux India.
 The website is built using the Astro framework.

 ## TODO